SalehMomeni/KLDA/README.txt

 ## Dependencies

 1. **Install PyTorch:**
    Make sure you have PyTorch installed.
-You can follow the installation guide [here](https://pytorch.org/get-started/locally/).
+You can follow the installation guide from (https://pytorch.org/get-started/locally/).

 2. **Install Required Packages:**
    After installing PyTorch, install the remaining dependencies using the provided `requirements.txt` file.
 Run the following command in your terminal: